joeabolt/DawnfireRPG/Spells.md

 * Increase the radius by 5 feet
 * Increase the casting cost by 2 [HP Reduction]

-If cast in a particularl fitting situation, such as in a graveyard under a new moon or in the heart of a swamp at dusk, your GM may give you one free Tier increase (even if you could not normally cast at that Tier).
+If cast in a particularly fitting situation, such as in a graveyard under a new moon or in the heart of a swamp at dusk, your GM may give you one free Tier increase (even if you could not normally cast at that Tier).
 This increases the range and radius, but not the cost.

 ## Haste
 __Tier:__ 2; __Element:__ Wood;